diegof59/triki/README.md

 ## Triki

 Simple web app for playing triki / tic-tac-toe game.
+Following the tutorial from ReactJS web page / documentation (As of March 2020).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).